slangenbach/notes/README.md

-# notes
+# Notes

-A home for all my markdown notes
+A home for all my notes related to self-guided learning and certifications.